 1. Register at the Visitor Centre First

 This is non-negotiable.
 The Visitor Centre (open 9AM-5:30PM) is your gateway to everything.
-Watch the introductory video, get your pass, and register for the Matrimandir inner chamber if you want it.
-Without registration, you can see exactly one thing: the Matrimandir viewing point.
+Watch the introductory video, collect your pass, and register for the Matrimandir inner chamber if you want it.
+Skip registration and you'll see exactly one thing: the Matrimandir viewing point.

 2. Book the Matrimandir Inner Chamber a Day Ahead

-You cannot walk in.
-Step 1: Visit the Visitor Centre, watch the video.
+Walk-ins don't happen here.
+Step 1: Visit the Visitor Centre and watch the video.
 Step 2: Register for inner chamber meditation (next-day slots, free).
-Step 3: Return the next morning wearing white clothing.
-White only.
-They will turn you away in a blue shirt.
+Step 3: Return the next morning in white clothing.
+White only — a blue shirt will get you turned away at the gate.

 If you only have one day, skip the inner chamber and use the viewing point (free, open 10AM-12PM and 2PM-4PM, closed Tuesdays).